ChuksAjeh/CS-230/CodingStyleGuide.md

 Variable names will be in lowerCamelCase.

-Static variables will be in UpperCamelCase, not block capitals.
+Constant variables will be in FULL_BLOCK_CAPTIALS.

 Method names will be lowerCamelCase and start with a logical identifier.